buildbot/buildbot/master/docs/developer/master-worker.rst

 :class:`buildbot.process.remotecommand.RemoteCommand` instance.

-The command instance keeps a reference to the worker-side :class:`buildslave.bot.SlaveBuilder`, and calls methods like :meth:`~buildslave.bot.SlaveBuilder.remote_startCommand` to start new commands.
+The command instance keeps a reference to the worker-side :class:`buildbot_worker.pb.WorkerForBuilderPb`, and calls methods like :meth:`~buildbot_worker.pb.WorkerForBuilderPb.remote_startCommand` to start new commands.
-Once that method is called, the :class:`~buildslave.bot.SlaveBuilder` instance keeps a reference to the command, and calls the following methods on it:
+Once that method is called, the :class:`~buildbot_worker.pb.WorkerForBuilderPb` instance keeps a reference to the command, and calls the following methods on it:

 Master-Side RemoteCommand Methods